Jean Mermoz

-Jean Mermoz (9 December 1901 – 7 December 1936) was a French aviator, viewed as a hero by other pilots such as Saint-Exupéry, and in his native France, where many schools bear his name.
+Jean Mermoz (9 December 1901 – 7 December 1936) was a French aviator, viewed as a hero by other pilots such as Antoine de Saint-Exupéry, and in his native France, where many schools bear his name.
 In Brazil, he also is recognized as a pioneer aviator.

 Career

 In 1920 he met Max Delby, a teacher who helped him develop his career, and in April 1921 he flew as a pilot for the first time.

 French Air Force

 Mermoz joined the French Air Force in 1922, being assigned, as a pilot of the air force's 11th regiment, to duty in Syria.
 In 1924, he returned to France, having arguably been one of the most successful pilots in the Syrian operations.
 Mermoz relocated to Toulouse.